Mr123keelos/Win11PerformanceApp-Python/README.md

 # How to Use
 - Download and run the .exe as an administrator
-- Make sure to read all the instructions inside the application
+- Make sure to read all of the instructions inside the application
 - You can change the settings of the program in the INI file, created when you first open the program

 # How to Update